permutationlock/simple_android_egl_app/README.md

 ## Motivation

 I am currently using a musl libc based distro (Chimera Linux) and google does not distribute Android Studio for such a system.
-Some good sumeritan has gone through the work of compiling the Android SDK build tools and Android NDK for musl based systems (and many other systems).
+Some good samaritan has gone through the work of compiling the [Android SDK build tools][3] and [Android NDK][4] for musl based systems (and many other systems).

 The [rawdrawandroid][1] project provides a fantastic example of how to build a native